 Three-quarters of sales professionals (73%) use technology to close more deals.
 Of this group, 97% consider sales technology "very important" or "important."
 The majority of sales professionals (59% overall and 65% of top performers) say they're spending more time using technology, too; 93% are using sales technology just as much or more than in 2017.
-CRM adoption alone has grown 113% since 2016, with 64% of sales professionals reporting that they use CRM applications.
+CRM adoption alone has grown 113% since 2016, with 64% of sales professionals reporting that they use CRM tools.

 With sales tech on the rise, it's no surprise that companies are pouring more resources into equipping their salesforces with these tools.
-Since 2016, planned investment in sales technology has grown by 53%.
-Over half (55%) of sales professionals expect this trend to continue next year.